beingy/npr-best-books-cli-gem/NOTES.md

 Amazon Buy New Price: $9.59

 Type 'back' to go back to book list.
 Type 'exit' to end program.
 Type 'more' to see recommendations from previous years.

+What is a list of books?

+A list has_many books
+A list has a year
+A list has a genre/title

+What is a book?

+Phase 1 (scrape NPR)
+A book belongs to a list (for now, may belong_to_many lists per cross genre) A book has a title
+A book has an author
+A book has a recommender
+A book has a recomendation description
+A book has one or more genres

+Phrase 2 (scrape Amazon)
+A book has an ISBN
+A book has a publisher
+A book has a number of pages)
+A book has a type (Hardcover or Paperback)
+A book has an Amazon rating
+A book has an Amazon price